How to Make the Perfect Cup of Coffee

 2.d.
 Buying Coffee Beans

-You can spend as little as $3-6 per pound for Arabica coffee beans, or as much as $40-$50 per pound.
+You can spend as little as $5-6 per pound for Arabica coffee beans, or as much as $40-$50 per pound.
 The rarest of the commonly available coffees (and therefore the most expensive) are Hawaiian Kona and Jamaican Blue Mountain.
 Both are superb mellow flavorful coffees best enjoyed in a medium roast.
-(For a hilarious description of one of the world’s most expensive coffees, see “Dave Barry on Decaf Poopacino”.)
+(For a hilarious description of one of the world’s most expensive coffees, Google “Dave Barry Decaf Poopacino”.)

 4. Coffee Bean Storage

 Roasted coffee beans are best bought whole and then ground at the time you're making the coffee.
 They should be stored in a sealed bag in a cool place.
-(My favorite bags have a self-sealing closure flap, and are made of Mylar (plastic) with a little relief valve on the side; the one-way valve lets the CO2 that’s naturally emitted by freshly roasted coffee off-gas properly.
-Freshly roasted beans are best left to off-gas for at least 24-48 hours before first using them for brewing.)
+(My favorite bags have a self-sealing closure flap, and are made of Mylar with a little relief valve on the side; the one-way valve lets the CO2 that’s naturally emitted by freshly roasted coffee off-gas properly.
+Freshly roasted beans are best left to off-gas for at least 24 hours before first brewing.)

-Because I only drink 1 cup of coffee a day, if I have many varieties of coffee beans in various bags, I won’t be able to consume all the beans within the 2-4 week horizon in which freshly roasted beans stored at room temperature should be used.
-So I only open one or two current bags.
+Because I only drink 1 cup of coffee (or a double-shot Espresso) a day, if I have a variety of coffee beans in various bags, I won’t be able to consume all the beans within the 2-4 week horizon in which freshly roasted beans stored at room temperature should be used.

 Grind whole beans just before you brew the coffee.
-Grinding releases the essential oils that make up the coffee's flavor.
+Grinding releases the delicate essential oils and compounds that make up the coffee's flavor.
 These oils deteriorate and evaporate fairly quickly after you grind them and as they are exposed to oxygen.
 So, if you grind coffee at the supermarket on, say, Friday, it will taste great on Friday, good on Saturday, okay on Sunday, and on Monday, not so much.
-In fact, some coffee experts recommend grinding the coffee no more than 90 seconds before you bring it in contact with the boiling water.
-The oils that give coffee it’s wonderful flavors are that delicate and short-lived after grinding.
+Purists say, grind within 30-90 seconds of when the ground coffee comes in contact with the hot water.
+This is how I do it.

 5.b.
 Fineness of the Grind